FFA76/ImpedanceConverter-RasPi/README.md

-# Instructions for building an impedance converter for the Raspberry Pi
+# Instructions for building an Impedance converter for the Raspberry Pi